wotschofsky/consent-manager/README.md

   cookieName: 'consent-manager',

   // How long until cookie containing preferences expires
-  // number (days) or Date object - optional - defaults to end of session
+  // number (days) or Date object - optional - defaults to 365 days
   expires: 365,

   // Array of all toggleable categories by which cookies will be sorted; adjust to according to your needs